 Additionally, the opportunity to exchange cultural experiences with fellow volunteers from around the world adds an enriching dimension to the entire experience.
 At Harris Organic Wines, volunteering through volunteering, Helpx, Workaway, or WWOOF allows you to contribute to sustainable agriculture, deepen your understanding of organic winemaking, and create memories that will last a lifetime.

 WWOOF means willing workers on organic farms.
 WWOOFing occurs when a farmer exchanges food and board for work provided by the willing worker.
 But WWOOFing is much more than that; it is a cultural exchange, about learning new skills and sharing a host experience.
 We love woofers!

 WWOOFs are all visitors to this time and space at Harris Organic.
 They are just passing through.
 Their purpose is to observe, to learn, to grow, to love…. and then they return home with a wealth of experience, new skills, new friends and a new way of life.

 What is Helpx?

 Helpx means help exchange for non/organic farms.
 Helpx.com is an online help exchange website where hosts and helpers can register.
-In some ways it is better system than WWOOFing as there is no paper book, little cost for applicants and helpers and they can have their photograph and details of wants and experience.
+In some ways, it is a better system than WWOOFing as there is no paper book, little cost for applicants and helpers and they can have their photographs and details of wants and experiences.
 Hosts can view the profiles before accepting the helper.
 Hosts are also able to turn on and off their profiles so that they are able to accept workers when help is required.
-Its a system that works well for helpers and hosts, we love it.
+It’s a system that works well for helpers and hosts, we love it.

 For more information about wwoof & helpx.